Understanding Hernia -- Diagnosis & Treatment

 How Is a Hernia Diagnosed?

-A doctor's physical exam is often enough to diagnose a hernia.
+A physical exam by your health care provider is often enough to diagnose a hernia.
 Sometimes hernia swelling is visible when you stand upright; usually, the hernia can be felt if you place your hand directly over it and then bear down.
 Ultrasound may be used to see a femoral hernia, and abdominal X-rays may be ordered to determine if a bowel obstruction is present.

 In babies, umbilical hernias may heal themselves within four years, making surgery unnecessary.
 For all others, the standard treatment is conventional hernia-repair surgery (called herniorrhaphy).
 It is possible to simply live with a hernia and monitor it.
-The main risk of this approach is that the protruding organ may become strangulated (its blood supply is cut off), and infection and tissue death may occur as a result.
+The main risk of this approach is that the protruding organ may become strangulated -- its blood supply cut off -- and infection and tissue death may occur as a result.
 A strangulated intestinal hernia may result in intestinal obstruction, causing the abdomen to swell.
 The strangulation can also lead to infection, gangrene, intestinal perforation, shock, or even death.

 Conventional Medicine for a Hernia